hvalois/plugandpop/README.md

-# plugandpop
+# PlugAndPop!
-Wordpress pop-up plugin
+This is a Wordpress plugin wich triggers easily customized pop-up windows on website load.